booptroopeugene/booptroopeugene/posts/black-immigrants-asylum-seekers-personal-reflections-on-world-refugee-day.md

 *— Had to network to find a “sponsor” to come to the states.*

 *I also personally used to do Spanish translation for the Immigration Physicals for Amigos de los Sobrevivientes (Friends of the Survivors), a group which helped those who sought Asylum here after political torture in Central or South America.
-And my hometown, full of Holocaust survivors and escapees, was deliberately a haven for those seeking asylum.
+And a place I lived, where neighbors included Holocaust survivors and escapees, was deliberately a haven for those seeking asylum.
 I grew up with friends whose families had fled political torture, from Russia to Burma.
 So the confluence this weekend of Juneteenth, World Refugee Day, and Father’s Day means a lot to me.
 It was also Solstice; apex of sunlight.
 May truths be illuminated.
 Thank you.*

 <!--EndFragment-->